 For a few days after a full moon and at fifty minutes after sunset, small marine glowworms rise from the ocean floor and light up the water with a greenish glimmer.

 Usually occurring on the ebbing tide and best seen in the shallow waters of the Caicos Banks to the south of Providenciales, this phenomenon is caused by a fluorescent photoprotein that the female worm releases with its egg mass.

 The glowworm performance isn’t completely predictable, with many variables including weather and location affecting the experience.
 We recommend contacting boat cruise operators in advance to determine the most appropriate times and dates.

 It’s not always necessary to take a cruise to see glowworms.
 A few locations directly off the coast can offer a spectacular show.
 Coastal spots that are sheltered and are near shallows and wetlands are typically best.
 Such sites include West Harbour Bluff, and Old Grace Cove on the far eastern end of Long Bay Beach.

 Another unforgettable experience can be a stargazing night sail, or a cruise off Grace Bay when there’s a firework display.
 Not all charters offer night trips, yet a sufficient number of businesses do offer custom trips.

 On clear nights, the moon, stars, and constellations over the Turks and Caicos are breathtaking.
 On some sailing charters that do offer scheduled star gazing adventures, the captain will highlight the main sights with a powerful laser pointer.

 As may be expected, the firework show from the water on Grace Bay is incredible.
-Events and holidays that usually feature pyrotechnic displays at resorts include New Year's Eve, Fourth of July, and Guy Fawkes Day.
-Vessels may be booked well in advance of events, so it’s advisable to make inquires early.
+Events and holidays that usually feature pyrotechnic displays at resorts include New Year’s Eve, Fourth of July, and Guy Fawkes Day.
+Vessels may be booked well in advance of events, so it’s advisable to make inquiries early.